Elmoumen202a/About-Me/README.md

 - **Python:** Proficient in Python programming, used for a variety of applications.
 - **Web Development:** Skilled in HTML and CSS, creating visually appealing and responsive web pages.
-- **Learning:** Currently diving into JJavaScript, SQL, Django and Dart to enhance my web development capabilities.
+- **Learning:** Currently diving into JavaScript, SQL, Django, and Dart to enhance my web development capabilities.

 ## Tools I Love